-13. Wisdom Truffle
+11. Wisdom Truffle

-The Wisdom Truffle is currently being designed by Karim Rashid, and is an updated version of the Company's virtual reality experience designed by RadixMotion.
-The Wisdom Truffle will be a figurine expected to be produced in three different sizes and which can potentially be sold across the world in approximately late 2021.
+The Wisdom Truffle is currently being designed by Karim Rashid and Radix Motion is building the technology that powers it.
+The Wisdom Truffle will be a smart figurine that helps people build healthy patterns using meditation, monitoring their phone usage and helping them take positive action to reduce their carbon footprint.
+Wisdom is expected to be produced in three different models with different sizes and capabilities and which can potentially be sold across the world in approximately beginning 2022.
+The company is expecting test units to be shipped by end Q4 2021 and mass production in Q1 2022.
 The Wisdom Truffle's intention is to highlight an iMicrodose lifestyle which promotes positivity, and connects people to an enlightened community.

-The proceeds allocated include estimated costs associated with the production and distribution of the Wisdom Truffle across the world in one or more jurisdictions to be determined by the Company at a later date, and is comprised of the following: (i) balance of fees payable to Karim Rashid for the design and development of the Wisdom Truffle (estimated to be approximately \$15,000), (ii) manufacturing costs relating to the production of the Wisdom Truffle (estimated to be approximately \$200,000, assuming an initial production target of over 4,000 units), and (iii) ancillary costs associated with the storage, shipping, handling, and distribution of the Wisdom Truffles (estimated to be approximately \$40,000).
-Significant events that must occur to move forward with the proposed business objective include, finalizing the design and production specifications of the Wisdom Truffle (including the manufacturing of a prototype), and completing market research into one or more economically viable jurisdictions within which to launch the Wisdom Truffle.
+The proceeds allocated include estimated costs associated with the production and distribution of the Wisdom Truffle across the world in one or more jurisdictions to be determined by the Company at a later date, and is comprised of the following: (i) balance of fees payable to Karim Rashid for the design and development of the Wisdom Truffle (estimated to be approximately \$15,000), (ii) manufacturing costs relating to the production of the Wisdom Truffle (estimated to be approximately \$200,000, assuming an initial production target of approximately 2,000 units), (iii) R&D of the technology powering wisdom approximately \$150,000 and (iv) ancillary costs associated with the storage, shipping, handling, and distribution of the Wisdom Truffles (estimated to be approximately \$40,000).